Socrates Leads Debate2earn Revolution With New Pioneer Pen

-(MENAFN- TimesNewswire ) Socrates, the first SocialFi Debate-to-Earn platform, announces a transformative upgrade with the launch of the Pioneer Pen on January 5th, 2024.
-This significant development shifts existing ERC-1155 SBT Pens to the ERC-721 Pioneer Pens, bringing the uniqueness and tradability of NFTs to the forefront, which are now tradable on OpenSea.
-This initiative is part of Socrates' strategy to create a comprehensive 360° instant rewards ecosystem, encouraging active user engagement through various platform interactions and participation in the ongoing SOC airdrop competition.

-London,UK – Socrates , the world's first SocialFi Debate-to-Earn platform, announces a significant upgrade to its ecosystem with the launch of the Pioneer Pen, marking a new chapter in online intellectual engagement and blockchain integration.
+(MENAFN- Media OutReach Newswire) LONDON, UNITED KINGDOM - Media OutReach Newswire - 2 January 2024 - Socrates, the world's first SocialFi Debate-to-Earn platform, announces a significant upgrade to its ecosystem with the launch of the Pioneer Pen, marking a new chapter in online intellectual engagement and blockchain integration.

 On January 5th, Socrates is set to transform its community engagement model by upgrading all existing SBT Pens to the innovative Pioneer Pen, an NFT based on the ERC-721 standard.
 This move signifies a shift from the current ERC-1155 standard, embracing the uniqueness and tradability that NFTs offer.
 Each Pioneer Pen is designed to be as unique as its owner, encouraging users to forge new thoughts and express individual insights.
 These Pens can now be traded on OpenSea.